RohitKumarSingh777/mentorIT/README.md

 # mentorIT
- A mentorship platform inspired by Codementor.io for connecting students with professional mentors in real-time.
+ A mentorship platform for connecting students with professional mentors in real-time.